by Chantal Borciani

-Firstly you’re arrival into town is along one of the oldest and most beautiful train routes in Europe.
+Firstly your arrival into town is along one of the oldest and most beautiful train routes in Europe.
 The Montreux Oberland Bernois railway carves through alpine valleys and winds skywards into the mountains, its elegant carriages chuffing higher and higher past snow-swept scars, emerald glacial streams and tiny hamlets until real life feels a long way away.

 Resolutely well heeled, Gstaad is no après ski hootenanny but the refined, genteel sweetheart of the ski set.
 Tradition runs deep here – the Montreux Oberland Bernois trainline first ice-picked it’s way through the mountain passes in 1905 and almost ever since the elite have called it home (at least for winter).
 In fact, considering its roll call of alumni from world leaders, artists and designers to Hollywood’s great and good (Peter Sellers, Elizabeth Taylor, Bridget Bardot not your Kardashian clan) what may comes as a surprise is Gstaad’s warmth.
 Sure, it’s glittering, exclusive and wealthy but it’s not snooty and warm welcomes abound.

 While the skiing is, of course, a big pull for most visitors the town’s clutch of five-star hotels make this snowy enclave a magnet for foodies, wellness travellers and activity hunters.
 The spas are, as you come to expect with most things in Gstaad, first class.